Welcome to Moolanomy. You’ve just found a roadmap to help you improve your finances and change your life!

 This is the ultimate American Dream.
 Homeownership is one of the greatest ways to build wealth.
 When you own a home, you are taking advantage of the four pillars of real estate wealth building.

 - Cash Flow.
-Long-term, owing is cheaper than renting, so you owning a home is a plus to your overall net cash flow.
+Long-term, owning is cheaper than renting, so you owning a home is a plus to your overall net cash flow.
 You can further enhance this by renting out unused parts of your home, e.g., a room, your basement, your garage, etc.

 - Appreciation.
 Real estate appreciates over time given a long enough time horizon.
 Yes, you could lose money if you make a bad buying decision and sell too soon; or if you have terrible luck (like buying just before the 2008 crisis).